 Find a PhD place

-Depending on your subject, research area and interests, you can choose whether to work on a research project at a university or non-university research institute – or indeed in industry – for your dissertation.
+Depending on your subject, research area and interests, you can choose whether to work on a research project and your PhD at a university or non-university research institute – or indeed in industry.
 However, no matter where you conduct your research, a professor will always supervise your PhD.

 You can obtain a doctorate by pursuing research: